 My morning began with an earlier alarm clock than normal, can’t be late to my mock triathlon!
 I ate a Clif Bar and Clif Bloks for breakfast.
 I also weighed myself – 195 lbs.
-Coach Barny met me at Barton Springs after his morning Bomb Run with some of Austin’s finest runners.
+Coach Barny met me at Barton Springs.
 After running into my *friendly triathlon* arch nemesis (saving his intro for another blog) I become even more pumped to get this mock tri started.
-It was chilly with some occasional wind.
-My phone told me it was 46 degrees outside.
+It was chilly with some occasional wind; my phone told me it was 46 degrees outside.
 My bed was much warmer.

 My 11-mile bike ride begins.
-It’s crazy, how many memories come back to you when you haven’t really ridden a bike since you were young (like standing up on the pedals to give your ass a rest).
+It’s crazy, how many memories come back to you when you haven’t ridden a bike since you were young (like standing up on the pedals to give your ass a rest).
 It’s also crazy how those memories immediately went away when I left the Barton Springs parking lot, took a left, and encountered my first hill.
 A few more choice words and lower gears later and I’m at the top thinking I’m out of my league.
 But by the final lap (the laps were ~1.25 mi) I felt good about the hill, my approach, and plan for attacking it and using different gears.
 There’s way more to learn, but much was learned between the first and last laps.
-My muscles really started screaming at me on the last few laps.
-Passing a good buddy of mine, Paul Terranova, three times while he ran really helped distract and his words of encouragement were truly needed.
-Thanks Paul!
+My muscles started screaming at me in the last few laps.
+Passing a good buddy of mine, Paul Terranova, three times while he ran helped distract, and his words of encouragement were indeed needed.
+Thanks, Paul!

 The end.
 Right?
 Wrong.
 Now the training begins!
 Check out my splits below.